Annielytix/adbcicd/README.md

 ![alt text](./readme_images/mlservice_name.png)

 10. Add the "Alg State"  This changes per resource group.
-For the Dev RG, it is "dev", for "Pipeline" it is "pipeline".
+For the Dev RG, it is "dev", for "stage" it is "stage".
 If you were to add additional clusters for releases for multi-tenancy it should have a convention to help support that.
      1.   "az keyvault secret set --vault-name [KeyVault for RG] --name alg-state --value APPROPRIATEVALUE

 11. Add the "Created By".
 For now this will simply match "Alg State"'s conventions.